 The cost for all of this material is €12 (around $14).
 When you take into consideration how long it will take you read all the material (over 6 months) and how much it will help you improve your English, it is cheap for the price.

-I've been giving my own students these reading exercises for three years now and I'm very happy with the results I've seen.
-Not only with seeing how it has improved their level of English, but seeing how much they enjoy the topics of the reading exercises that they always want to talk about what they've read in class.
+I've been giving my own students these reading exercises for five years now and I'm very happy with the results I've seen.
+Not only with seeing how it has improved their level of English and that over 90% of them have passed the exam, but seeing how much they enjoy the topics of the reading exercises that they always want to talk about what they've read in class.

 Click the button below to buy your copy.